AniKarenina/Data-Rangers/Deliverables/WorkPlan/DataRangers_WorkPlan_WorkPlan.md

 * What year(s) showed the highest increase in property crime (Robbery, Burglary, Larceny Theft, Motor Vehicle Theft)?
 Can we hypothesize or find any external explanatory causes for any crime increases or decreases?
 * How do police staffing levels impact overall statewide crime rates?
 * Between 2000-2016, which year reported the lowest number of juvenile offenders?
 Can we assume that the juvenile crimes across the state of Nebraska has reduced because of external factors such as juvenile programs, education etc.?
-* How does county location impact the clearance level of offenses?
+* How does county location impact the type of offenses committed?
-* Based on the crime rate, which state agency across the state of Nebraska has outperformed?
+* Based on the crime rate, which state agency across the state of Nebraska has produced the most positive crime reduction results?
 * Which year had the highest number of crimes rates in terms of both the juvenile and adult age group?
-* Which year had the highest number of hate crimes?
-Does race have an impact on hate crimes?
 * How do locations such as commercial, public, residence, school/college influence the crime rate?
 * Which crime class had the highest male female ratio?